oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForProcessing.md

 ### Installing elastic search

-As with elsewhere in the labs we'll install this in it's own namespace, so first we have to create one.
+As with elsewhere in the labs we'll do this module in it's own namespace, so first we have to create one.

 - In the cloud console type :
   - `kubectl create namespace logging`